gbadesimple/project-odin-kittens/README.md

 You can find this project full description following [Odinproject](https://www.theodinproject.com/lessons/apis) curriculum.

-If you like my work, fork this repo and `db:migrate` and run `rails server`
+If you like my work, fork this repo `db:migrate` and run `rails server`

+Goodluck!!!